Bracktus/rchu.cc/articles/markdown/moonlander.md

 - Allow easy access to my window manager hotkeys
 - Move the arrow keys to hjkl

-They take a while to get used to, but they allow you to spend a lot more time on the home row and reduces the amount of stretching to access symbols and shortcuts.
+They take a while to get used to, but they allow you to spend a lot more time on the home row and reduces the amount of stretching required to access symbols and shortcuts.

 If you're worried about not knowing which layer you're on then you can add per-layer RGB lighting.
 It's helpful during the earlier stages to remind you where you are.